bluedragon1221/papa_stories/md/20_Dans_Mission_in_Brazil.md

 ---
 title: Dan's Mission in Brazil
+lesson: The power of giving compliments to lift others up
 ---

 It's been over 47 years since I left home to go preach the gospel in